-In a nutshell, this involves tailoring your content to suit international audiences.
+In a nutshell, localisation and multilingual SEO efforts involve tailoring your content to suit international audiences.
 It is important to listen to your customers’ needs, and if they speak a different language, this becomes one of them.

-A study from the Common Sense Advisory surveyed 2,430 web consumers in eight countries to learn about how language affected their purchasing behaviours, with some fascinating results.
+Common Sense Advisory surveyed 2,430 web consumers in eight countries to learn about how language affected their purchasing behaviours.
+It resulted in some fascinating results.

 72.1% of consumers spend most or all of their time on websites in their own language.
 Whilst 72.4% of consumers said they would be more likely to buy a product with information in their own language.